Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \subsection{Approximating predictors via influence function}

 Let us start by describing the new approximation to the predictor relying on the \emph{influence function}.
-Approximating predictors via influence function is not new in the context of conformal prediction. \citet{martinez2023approximating} harnessed such an approximation to derive approximate full conformal prediction regions in the context of multiclass classification, and morerecently \citet{tailorApproximatingFullConformal2025} exploit the same idea in regression.
-However unlike our approximate prediction region from Definition~\ref{def.IF-based.approximate.region}, theirs are not guaranteed to be \emph{confidence prediction regions} that is, they do not come with coverage guarantees.
+Approximating predictors via influence function is not new in the context of conformal prediction. \citet{martinez2023approximating} harnessed such an approximation to derive approximate full-conformal prediction-regions in the context of multiclass classification, and more recently, \citet{tailorApproximatingFullConformal2025} exploit the same idea in regression.
+However, unlike our approximate prediction-region from Definition~\ref{def.IF-based.approximate.region}, theirs are not guaranteed to be \emph{confidence prediction-regions} that is, they do not come with coverage guarantees.

 \begin{definition}[Bouligand influence function \citep{christmann2008bouligand}] Let $\mathcal{M}$ denote the space of probability distribution on $\mathcal{X}\times \mathcal{Y}$.
 For every $\lambda \in \paren{0, +\infty}$, let $T_{\lambda} : \mathcal{M} \to \mathcal{H}$ denote any measurable function such that, for every distribution $P \in \mathcal{M}$,